 Our Class A Common Stock is currently listed on Nasdaq, a national securities exchange.
+In March 2024 we received notice from Nasdaq that our securities will be delisted, pending our appeal of such delisting decision.
 If our Class A Common Stock is not listed on Nasdaq or another national securities exchange at any time after the date hereof, we could face significant material adverse consequences, including: